 If the connector supports test functionality, you can test the connection using saved credentials.

-While you’re signed in to Tableau Server or Tableau Online, display your Account Settings page.
+While you’re signed in to Tableau Server or Tableau Cloud, display your Account Settings page.

 In the Saved Credentials section, click the Test link next to the stored connection that you want to test.